jpufferfish/foodpath-backend/README.md

 Backend using flask for defining a custom REST API, and SQLite for storage.
-Ran on localhost for my foodpath app (react native expo).
+Ran on localhost for my meal recommendation app (react native expo).
 Frontend is in a private repository.

 # Demos
 Frontend + backend: